-As to its cultivation facility, the adult-use and medical-use laws and regulations require Columbia Care to store marijuana and marijuana infused products in a safe, vault, or secured room in such a manner to prevent diversion, theft, or loss.
-Marijuana that is not a finished product must likewise be maintained in a secured area within the facility only accessible to authorized personnel.
-Locks and security equipment safeguarding the marijuana must be kept in good working order, and the storage areas must be locked and protected from unauthorized access.
+As to its cultivation facility, the adult-use and medical-use laws and regulations require the Company to follow storage and security requirements such as storing marijuana and marijuana infused products in a safe, vault, or secured room in such a manner to prevent diversion, theft, or loss.

 The cultivation facility must also have an operational 24-hour, seven-days-a-week, closed circuit television surveillance system on the premises that complies with certain regulatory minimum standards.
 Access to the surveillance area is restricted to those people who are essential to surveillance operations, law enforcement agencies, security system service personnel, and the regulator.
-In addition, video surveillance recordings must be retained for 90 days at the facility and an additional 90 days off site.

-Columbia Care must also maintain an alarm system at its cultivation facility.
+The Company must also maintain an alarm system at its cultivation facility.
 The cultivation facility must maintain and use a professionally monitored robbery and burglary alarm system that meets certain regulatory minimum standards.
-A qualified alarm system vendor must test the system annually.

-With respect to its Illinois dispensary, Columbia Care must store inventory on site in a secured and restricted access area consistent with the security regulations and track its inventory in accordance with the inventory tracking regulations.
+With respect to its Illinois dispensary, the Company must store inventory on site in a secured and restricted access area consistent with the security regulations and track its inventory in accordance with the inventory tracking regulations.
 Containers storing medical marijuana that have been tampered with or opened must be stored separately until disposed; such materials can only be stored at the dispensary for one week.